-- 90. As with all other providers in the Alliance network, Carolina Community was required to entered into a contract with Alliance to provide IIH, CST, and SAIOP services.
+- 92. As all other providers in the Alliance network, Sunrise was required to entered into a contract with Alliance to provide IIH and CST services.
 These contracts are given to providers without any opportunity to negotiate or revise the contract.
 (Johnson, Vol. 2, p.
-380). - 91.
-Carolina Community's contract was in effect for a period between February 2013 and December 31, 2013.
-The contract of Carolina Community, and every other provider that met the minimum criteria, was extended through March 2014.
+380). - 93.
+Sunrise's contract was in in effect for a period between February 2013 and December 31, 2013.
+The contract of Sunrise, and every other provider that met the minimum criteria, was extended through March 2014.
 (Res.
+Ex.
+6; Res.
 Exs.
-9, 29A, 29B, 29C). - 92.
-Alliance contends that Alliance, at its sole discretion, can renew a contract or let it expire.
+29A, 29B, 29C). - 94.
+Alliance contends that Alliance, at is sole discretion, can renew a contract or let it expire.
 (Johnson, Vol. 2, p.
-368, 370; Res.
+368, 370, Res.
 Ex.
 21, p.
 6).
-If a contract expires the provider can no longer participate in that Medicaid program.
+If a contract expires, the provider can no longer participate in that Medicaid program.
 Alliance contends in large part that the sole discretion is because it has a "closed network" which allows it to, in essence, do whatever it wants.
-"Closed Network" will be discussed further below. - 93.
+"Closed Network" will be discussed further below. - 95.
 The federal government has promulgated regulations that apply when states receive a waiver of federal Medicaid law to operate Medicaid MCOs and PIHPs.
-One of these regulations is 42 CFR § 438.214(a) entitled "Provider Selection."
-This regulation requires the State to ensure, through a contract, that each MCO/PIHP "implements written policies and procedures for selection and retention of providers."
-(Pet.
+One of these regulations is 42 C.F.R. § 438.214(a) entitled "Provider Selection."
+This regulation requires the State to ensure, through a contract, that each MCO/PIHP "implements written policies and procedures for

+- selection and retention of providers."
+(Jt.
 Ex.
-22) (Emphasis added).
-42 CFR § 438.214(e) requires MCO/PIHPs to "comply with any additional requirements established by the State." - 94.
-42 CFR § 438.214 does not limit the selection and retention policies that can be implemented by an MCO/PIHP such as Alliance, but does require that these policies include at a minimum: (1) a process for credentialing and re-credentialing of providers who have signed contracts or participation agreements; (2) policies relating to nondiscrimination for providers that serve high-risk populations or costly treatment; and (3) a policy that the MCO/PHIP will exclude providers that are excluded by the federal health care program.
-See 42 CFR § 438.214.

-95. Alliance's witness, Carlyle Johnson agreed that 42 CFR § 438.214 is applicable to Alliance because it operates as a PIHP as part of a Medicaid waiver program.
+17) (emphasis added).
+42 C.F.R. § 438.214(e) requires MCO/PIHPs to "comply with any additional requirements established by the State." - 96.
+42 C.F.R. § 438.214 does not limit the selection and retention policies that can be implemented by an MCO/PIHP such as Alliance, but does require that these policies include at a minimum: (1) a process for credentialing and re-credentialing of providers who have signed contracts or participation agreements; (2) policies relating to nondiscrimination for providers that serve high-risk populations or costly treatment; and (3) a policy that the MCO/PIHP will exclude providers that are excluded by the federal health care program.
+See 42 C.F.R. § 438.214. - 97.
+Alliance's witness, Carlyle Johnson, agreed that 42 C.F.R. § 438.214 is applicable to Alliance because it operates as a PIHP as part of a Medicaid waiver program.
 (Johnson, Vol. 1, pp. 178-79).
-Alliance's position that it has absolute discretion to determine if it will renew a contract is contradicted by the existence of 42 CFR § 438.214, which requires Alliance to have selection and retention policies.
+Alliance's position that it has absolute discretion to determine if it will renew a contract is contradicted by the existence of 42 C.F.R. § 438.214, which requires Alliance to have selection and retention policies.